loading...

 The following FAQs will continue to be updated as information becomes available.*

-*Updates as of April 16, 2024.
+*Updates as of April 28, 2025.

 If you can’t find the answer to your question, please contact the event via email at office@chicago13point1.com.

-• APPLICATION FAQs
+• REGISTRATION FAQs

 When is the Bank of America Chicago 13.1?

-The Bank of America Chicago 13.1 will take place on Sunday, June 9.
-A two-day Packet Pick-up will be held prior to the race on Friday, June 7 and Saturday, June 8.
+The Bank of America Chicago 13.1 will take place on Sunday, June 1, 2025.
+A two-day Packet Pick-up will be held prior to the race on Friday, May 30 and Saturday, May 31.

 How can I sign up to run the Bank of America Chicago 13.1?